 Frequently Asked Questions

-Building Regulations are a set of legal requirements for the design and construction of new buildings, extensions and material alterations to and certain changes of use of existing buildings.
-Building Regulations provide for, in relation to buildings, the health, safety and welfare of people, conservation of fuel and energy, and access for people with disabilities.
-The minimum requirements that a building must achieve in order to comply with the Building Regulations are set out in various “Technical Guidance Documents” also known as the TGDs.
-The TGDs are broken down into Parts A through M as outlined below:
+Building Regulations are legal requirements for the design and construction of new buildings, extensions and material alterations to existing buildings.
+They provide for health, safety and welfare of people, conservation of fuel and energy, and access for people with disabilities.
+The minimum requirements are set out in Technical Guidance Documents (TGDs) covering Parts A through M:

 – Part A – Structure